pvdabeel/prolog/Documentation/Handbook/10-doc-version-domains.md

 empty domain.

 Chapter 9 walks through the reprove and learning mechanics in full;
-Chapter 11 ties domains into rule evaluation and candidate generation.
+Chapter 12 ties domains into resolve-time rule evaluation and candidate generation.

 ### Wildcard domain learning